June-Skeeter/fluxCalculator/README.md

 * Improved support for reading high frequency binary files
 * Support for IRGASON as a default instrument
 * Scripts for building from compiling from source code
+* Bugfix in makefile to for compiling on windows

 ## Setup